TSB Recommendation M03-02

 Under the Marine Personnel Regulations, safety training is to be provided to crews of all vessels, including fishing vessels.

-Board Reassessment of the Response to M03-02 (March 2010)
+March 2010: Board Reassessment of the Response to M03-02 (Satisfactory Intent)

 TC continues to work with the Department of Fisheries and Oceans under the Memorandum of Understanding Regarding the Safety at Sea of Fishers.
 TC is also improving its communications structure for distributing safety information to fishers to notify owners on the reporting and hazards of vessel modifications, as well as other safety issues.
 TC is also developing ways of monitoring compliance including conducting safety audits that evaluate their capability and capacity to manage safe operations and implementation of safety management systems.
 Under the Marine Personnel Regulations, safety training is to be provided to crews of all vessels, including fishing vessels.
 The planned action when fully implemented will substantially reduce or eliminate the safety deficiency.